 Meanwhile, we will also pursue various developments with the aim of fully utilizing biomass raw materials after 2030.
 Specifically, we are developing processes to produce acrylic acid, which is one of our core products, from biomass raw materials.
-We plan to launch a pilot demonstration by 2025 with the aim of commercializing the system by 2030.
+We plan to launch a bench-scale facilities by 2025, then scale up in stages, with the aim of commercializing the system by 2030.
 Acrylic acid is used on the scale of several million tons per year as a raw material for the superabsorbent polymer (SAP), which is used in disposable diapers, and is expected to have a major ripple effect in reducing GHG emissions from the supply chain.